weissbergj/NFL/README.md

 In this repository, we analyze offensive player data in the NFL in R. Final results are presented up front.
 We utilize a robust, position-specific pipeline that compares linear, regularized, random-forest, and gradient-boosting models—incorporating hyperparameter tuning and year-based cross-validation—training on 2010–2020 data to predict 2022 fantasy performance.

 ## Table 1.
-Final 2021 (Effecitvely 2022 Predictions) Holdout Results by Position
+Final 2021 (Effectively 2022 Predictions) Holdout Results by Position

 | Pos | Best Model | MSE (2021)* | RMSE (2021)† |
 |:-------:|:-------------:|---------------:|----------------:|